degrado-lab/easyMD/README.md

 This notebook is not meant to be a black box: where useful, I package up some extra code under the `utils/` directory, but I try to leave as much of the code as possible visible to the user for easy editing.

 Not all cells will need to be run.
 Under each section, where a cell is preceded by "OPTION", please only run the cell that matches your needs (e.g. Are you loading a local PDB file?
 Or from the database?)

+Note: If you have an error about the software not recognizing `nvidia-smi`, this means the container is not seeing your devices GPU.
+Please restart the container, manually telling it to enable the GPU using the command: `apptainer run --nv easymd_vX.X.X.sif notebook`

 ### Preparing Ligands:
 You can simulate ligands that are in your PDB by specifying the residue name (for example, 'BNZ') when preparing the structure.
 Currently there is a bug that only allows for one ligand type.